AlexsLemonade/scpca-portal/api/README.md

 sportal api:manage load_metadata --scpca-project-id SCPCP000001
 ```

-The default output bucket for local development is `scpca-portal-imports`.
+The default input bucket for local development is `scpca-portal-inputs`.
 To pass a custom input bucket the `--input-bucket-name` flag can be passed, as illustrated below:

 ```
 sportal api:manage load_metadata --input-bucket-name custom-input-bucket